-The season of merry making is already knocking our door.
-Delicious plum cakes, decorated Christmas trees, glittering markets, and the vibrant decorations have managed to played their magic on us.
-No wonder, the festivities bring around a beautiful change in our daily routine life.
+The season of merrymaking is already knocking our door.
+Delicious plum cakes, decorated Christmas trees, glittering markets, and the vibrant decorations have managed to play their magic on us.
+No wonder, the festivities bring around a beautiful change in our routine life.
 However, we do know how the season can be hard on so many of us trying to juggle between work and celebrations.
-So we thought of helping out with the last minute plans.
-As we groove into the mood of the holiday season, let’s take a look at what’s happening around in your city for Christmas this year.
+So we thought of helping you out with the last-minute plans.
+As we groove into the mood of the holiday season, let’s take a look at what’s happening around in your city on Christmas 2020.

 Christmas in Bangalore

 Bangalore, the Silicon Valley of India, hosts a cosmopolitan culture and celebrates almost every festival with much fervour and enthusiasm.
 It is more than obvious to find it all decorated and decked up for the holiday season.
 While there are about 40 churches in the city, the popular ones like the City Harvest AG Church, St. Mary’s Basilica and Christian Fellowship Church witness the maximum crowd during the midnight Christmas mass.
 As far as the feast is concerned, Bangalore doesn’t like to be left behind.
 Several restaurants are hosting special feasts and parties to make the day special for you.

 To take the absolute feel of the season, roam around in Commercial Street, Chickpet, Johnson Market and Cox Town.
 Head to Thom’s Bakery, Fatima Bakery and All Saint’s Bakery for that perfect plum cake.
 Feast right at Grasshopper, Monkey Bar, 100 Feet, Lalit Ashok, Shangri-La, Olive Beach, My Fortune, Hoppipola and The Only Place.